Guy Lafleur: Dynasty (1971–1979)

 Former teammate Réjean Houle said that “Guy lived 100 miles an hour.
 One hundred miles an hour everywhere.
 One hundred miles an hour when he went to Quebec in his car.
 One hundred miles an hour on the rink.
 One hundred miles an hour on Crescent St. Besides his on-ice artistry, Lafleur was also known for his charisma as he was frequently in demand with the press and fans, with former Montreal Gazette sports columnist Michael Farber saying “Jean Béliveau was magisterial.
 Jean Béliveau was our father — and Guy Lafleur was our cool older brother.
 Lafleur wasn’t a quiet guy and if you look at his era, that was not a quiet time.
 Lafleur was a product of the ’70s.
 There were loud colours, loud clothing — we’ve seen pictures of the sideburns".
 Those who encountered Lafleur personally lauded his down-to-earth persona and humility.
-Lafleur became known among English fans as "Flower" due to his literal translation of his surname, while among French fans he was dubbed "le Démon Blond" (the Blond Demon).
-He was one of several players nicknamed "The Flying Frenchman".
+Lafleur became known among English-speaking fans as "the Flower" due to his literal translation of his surname, while among French fans he was dubbed "le Démon Blond" (the Blond Demon).
+He was one of several players nicknamed "the Flying Frenchman".

 Lafleur was a cornerstone of the Canadiens' four straight Stanley Cup championships from 1976 to 1979, including being named playoff MVP in 1977.
 During the 1978 Stanley Cup finals, Boston Bruins head coach Don Cherry ordered his players to put their sticks up and hit Lafleur whenever they encountered him.
 At the end of the series, Lafleur's head was swathed in bandages after numerous slashes from Bruin players.
 After Montreal won the Stanley Cup, he borrowed it for the weekend without telling anyone to show his friends back home in Thurso, where he set it out on his front lawn for all his neighbours to see.